ScorpionHadoken/OneBit/README.md

 OP CHAR PRT (VOID SET Line): Print the value of a VOID SET line, no regular strings, just predetermined variables.

 OP CHAR IN (Text to tell the user): Take input from user, then overwrite the line as a VOID SET line, or in other words, a useable variable.
 Even in math!

+Expanding on your code:

+A new (10/1/2022) feature added to OneBit is the BLOCK (operator?).
+Blocks are like if you isolated your code from one another for more lines of code.

+To access a block, type VOID IM (block number, starting a 0).

+To make a new block, type BLOCK.
+(Case sensitive, case lower does not care, same of EXIT and CLEAR)

+# WRITE MODE OPERATORS:

+EXIT - proceed to read mode

+CLEAR - Even when you re-enter write mode from read mode, you start back at block 0 and are adding onto it.
+To start over, type CLEAR, which wipes everything

+BLOCK - Start a new block, see above section